 Getting around Western Australia is easy and affordable thanks to a robust, regular and easily accessible in the major cities, however some of the more remote destinations will require your own transport.
 The regional gateway to WA, Perth Airport offers a multitude of transport options to get you in and around the city.
 Taxis, buses, shuttle services and ride sharing are all easy and affordable ways of getting around Perth.
 However if you wish to travel to other popular holiday regions such as Margaret River, Geraldton or Yallingup you will need to hire a car.
 A regular 2WD car will get you to most sightseeing and attractions in Western Australia, however to visit some of the more remote areas a 4WD is essential.

 Australians drive on the left, which can be disconcerting for visitors used to driving on the right side of the road.
 Roads are generally good and major routes well signposted.
 Speed limits and distances are expressed in kilometres and vary substantially from 50 kph in residential and heavy traffic areas to 110 kph on freeways.
 Drink driving is a serious offence and heavily policed.
 The legal limit of .05% is quite low - roughly equivalent to two small glasses of wine in the first hour and one an hour thereafter for men, less for women.

 The time zone in Western Australia is Australian Western Standard Time (AWST) which is 8 hours ahead of Greenwich Mean Time (GMT+8).
-This places Western Australia 2 hours ahead of the rest of the country which is important to remember when coordinating your flights, arrival times and other activities.
+This places Western Australia 2 hours behind of the rest of the country which is important to remember when coordinating your flights, arrival times and other activities.

 Compared to other states of Australia, WA also operates on reduced retail trading hours on Sunday where some shops are not open at all, while others operate from 11am to 5pm.
 This is important to note if you're planning on picking up supplies throughout your trip.
 Metropolitan areas like Perth operate on reduced Sunday trading while in non-metropolitan areas, retail traders are closed completely on Sundays.